Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Definitely it’s customization.
 Being able to 3D print jewelry that is based on a 3D printable model allows anyone to design their own jewelry.
 You don’t have to know a whole lot about working metal.
 The designer can either choose to 3D print their own casting molds and do everything themselves or upload the design to 3D printing service like Shapeways, i.materialise or Sculpteo.
 The service will them create the jewelry for you and send it to you in the mail.
 3D printing also means that multiple identical copies can be made, something not so easy to do if the jewelry is handmade.
 Changes to the design are also no problem.
 Simply modify the deign file in a 3D modeling program.

 Cool 3D printed jewelry: 20 Outstanding Pieces of 3D Printed Jewelry

 Yes.
-3D printing food is possible and is already being done.
+It is possible and is already being done.
 All you need to do is make the food extrudable.
 The food paste is then loaded into a syringe-like container and pushed through a nozzle onto a plate or build platform.
-This is the most common way 3D printing is done.

 There are some drawbacks, though.
 Even if you can create great looking food, it’s nearly impossible to 3D print a whole meal for several people – the printers are simply not fast enough.
 Still, chefs are embracing the 3D printing technology very fast.